This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about decisions for benign prostatic hyperplasia (BPH):

 You can work with your healthcare provider to make decisions about being screened or treated for BPH.
 Screening is a test done to find BPH early.
-Screening is different from diagnosis because screening is used before you first start to have signs or symptoms.
+Screening is different from diagnosis.
+Screening is used if you are at increased risk for BPH but do not have symptoms.
 This means management or treatment can start early.
 You can also help plan treatment if BPH is found with screening, or you develop it later on.
 Your treatment choices include nonsurgical options and surgery.
 Your healthcare provider may recommend nonsurgical treatments first.
 Learn about the benefits and risks of nonsurgical treatment and surgery so you can make an informed choice.

 What you need to know about BPH:

 - BPH is an enlarged prostate.
-The prostate is a small gland that is part of the reproductive system.
-It sits around your urethra (tube that carries urine out of your bladder).
-The prostate is usually about the size of a walnut.
+The prostate is normally the size of a walnut and wraps around the urethra.
 An enlarged prostate will press on the urethra.
-This can cause problems with storing urine or emptying your bladder completely.
+This may cause problems with storing urine or emptying your bladder completely.

 - BPH is common in men older than 40 years.
 The risk increases with age.